-If you have been on the internet last few of months, especially if you have been looking up the news for the Android’s Lollipop, than you should have encountered the so-called Material design, a visual design language that provides a specification for innovative U/I controls, UX and styles that are consistent across multiple devices and multiple screen sizes.
+If you have been on the internet for at least the last few months, especially if you have been looking up the news for the Android’s Lollipop, then you should have encountered the so-called Material design, a visual design language that provides a specification for innovative U/I controls, UX (user experience) and styles that are consistent across multiple devices and multiple screen sizes.
+This is the reason our designers introduces a Free Google Material Design Icons Set.

 In a nutshell, it is a new visual and interactive design concept from Google for creating bold graphic interfaces driven by typography, scale, color and position.
 Material design has been developed as a challenge to create a visual language for the users that synthesizes the classic principles of good design with the innovation and capability of technology and science.